LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

+You can open the architecture diagram in draw.io with the file 'architecture_diagram.drawio.xml' Or you can open the svg file

 # Conceptual Architecture

 In this section we define the conceptual architecture which is completely technology agnostic and focuses on the key relationships that we need to build a good platform for this use case.